Fire and Ice

 "I'll go and tell the others to prepare."

 Xena watched Gabrielle leave before heading to Akemi's home.
-Xena went to a small, hidden room and lit incense before a statue.
+She went to a small, hidden room and lit incense before a statue.
 Bowing low to draw in the acrid smoke, she began a low chant.

 "Akemi…help me know what to do to make this right.
-What can I do to release the souls that your father holds prisoner?
+What can I do to release the souls your father holds prisoner?
 Did I help create this monster?
 Am I responsible for this, like I am for so many other things?"

-Tears streamed down Xena's face as she thought of the small girl who retained a piece of her heart.
+Tears streamed down Xena's face as she thought of the small girl who still retained a piece of her heart.

 "One should not demand absolute purity or perfectness.
 Remember one justice can overpower a hundred evils.
 Fire, ice and a warrior's heart will set the souls free."